costineesti/about-me/content/notes/optimal estimation 3.md

 	* "What measurement are we likely to see?"
 * The bottom plot $p(x\mid z)$ captures the two cases mentioned above.
 	* "Given I measured $z$, what is the true depth $x$?"
 	* For $z=4m$, a direct reflection is impossible since the maximum known depth is $3m$ (I know that from the prior).
 Therefore a measurement of $4m$ cannot possibly be a direct echo.
-The model infers it must be a double reflection which happens at $2x$, resulting in the distinct, confident peak at exactly $x=2.0m$ for $z=3.1m$.
+The model infers it must be a double reflection which happens at $2x$, resulting in the distinct, confident peak at exactly $x=2.0m$.
-	* In the case for $z=3.1m$ is ambiguous and presents two conflicting possibilities.
+	* The case regarding $z=3.1m$ is ambiguous and presents two conflicting possibilities.
 It could be a double reflection, meaning the true depth is half of the measurement (the first small peak at $\sim x=1.55m$).
 Alternatively, it could be a direct reflection of a true depth very close to the $3m$ maximum, pushed up to $3.1m$ by sensor noise.
 Since direct reflections are highly probable, the model strongly leans toward this explanation, causing the massive spike at the $x=3.0m$ boundary.

 ---